Virginia McKenna: Stardom

 McKenna was given the lead role in the war time drama A Town Like Alice (1956), opposite Peter Finch.
 The movie was a big hit at the box office and McKenna won the BAFTA Award for Best Actress for her performance.
 Exhibitors voted her the fourth most popular British star.
 In October 1956, John Davis, managing director of Rank, announced her as one of the actors under contract that Davis thought would become an international star.

 Travers and McKenna received an offer to go to Hollywood to appear in The Barretts of Wimpole Street (1957).
 Travers played Robert Browning and McKenna had the support part of Elizabeth Barrett Browning's sister.
 The movie flopped at the box office.
 The same year, Travers and McKenna, along with Margaret Rutherford and Peter Sellers, co-starred in the comedy The Smallest Show on Earth, made back in Britain.

 McKenna had another hit with Carve Her Name with Pride (1958), playing Second World War SOE agent Violette Szabo.
 She was nominated for another BAFTA Award and was voted the fifth most popular British star of 1958 (and the ninth most popular regardless of nationality).

+She and Travers were reunited in Passionate Summer (1958), which was a flop.
+It was her last film for Rank.
+Filmink argued "it was a great loss that she eventually parted ways with the studio (due to a combination of pregnancies and her unwillingness to do films on offer) – McKenna was a perfect female star for Rank and had a great warmth and ability to connect with audiences, far more than most of the studio’s late ‘50s female contract stars."

-She and Travers were reunited in Passionate Summer (1959), then she had a support part in MGM's The Wreck of the Mary Deare (1959).
+She had a support part in MGM's The Wreck of the Mary Deare (1959).
 McKenna and Travers were also in Two Living, One Dead (1961), shot in Sweden.
 She was in an adaptation of A Passage to India for the BBC in 1965.